 As a recruiter, you want to start looking at digital profiles instead of resumes as it gives a much broader view of who a candidate really is.
-Between the images, videos, comments, interests, and other many things you can see on a digital profile, you can better learn who your candidate is and whether or not they will fit in your culture.
+Between the images, videos, comments, interests, and many other things you can see on a digital profile, you can better learn who your candidate is and whether or not they will fit in your culture.

 See How Digital Profiles Provide Insight into a Candidate: